 A: Arthritis is one of the most commonly approved disabilities by the SSA because it is one of the most common disabilities in the United States.
 Other musculoskeletal illnesses, such as tremors, are commonly approved as well.
 It’s important to speak with a lawyer to determine your eligibility for SSDI payments.

 Q: In What Case Could I Lose My SSDI Payments?

 A: If you have a severe medical condition that improves to the point where it is no longer debilitating, and you are now able to engage in work, then you can lose access to your SSDI benefits.
 In addition to better health conditions, you can start to lose payments (or parts of payments) if you are earning above a certain amount.

 Q: How Long Is the Process for Applying for SSDI Payments?

 A: The time it takes in total to hear back from the SSA regarding your SSDI decision is about a few months.
 However, this time can vary based on how busy the agency is with evaluating applications.
 To have a better idea about the timeline of your SSDI benefits application, it is advisable to work with a lawyer.

 Find Out More About Securing Long-Term Disability Benefits

 If you are still feeling confused and overwhelmed by the federal bureaucratic processes required to obtain SSDI payments, call our firm.
-Speaking with a lawyer who has experience in Social Security benefits can ensure a much smoother process.
+Speaking with an SSD lawyer who has experience in Social Security benefits can ensure a much smoother process.
 Gade & Parekh, LLP, is here to answer any questions or concerns that you may have regarding Social Security.
 Get in touch with a member of our legal team today to discuss your case.